Foreign Earned Income Exclusion

-Live in foreign country for the entire tax year without interruption
+- Live in a foreign country for the entire tax year without interruption

-Not have made a statement to the foreign government denying residence status
+- Not make a statement to the foreign government denying residence status

-You satisfy the tax-home test.
-Your tax home must be in a foreign country throughout your period of bona fide residence or throughout your physical presence.
+You must also satisfy the tax-home test.
+Your tax home must be in a foreign country throughout your bona fide residence or physical presence.

 Foreign-source earned income doesn't include:

-Compensation from the U.S. government or its agencies paid to members of the military or civilians working abroad
+- Compensation or wages from the U.S. government or its agencies -- This includes payment to members of the military or civilians working abroad.

-Value of meals and lodging excluded from income since it was furnished for the convenience of the employer
+- Value of meals and lodging excluded from income -- It was furnished for the convenience of the employer.

-Wages paid by the U.S. government or 1 of its agencies
+- Wages paid by the U.S. government or one of its agencies

-Payments received after the end of the tax year following the tax year when you performed the services that earned the income
+- Payments you receive after the end of the tax year after the tax year when you performed the services that earned the income

-To learn more, see IRS Publication 54: Tax Guide for U.S. Citizens and Resident Aliens Abroad.
+To learn more, see Publication 54: Tax Guide for U.S. Citizens and Resident Aliens Abroad at www.irs.gov.